-Coffee probably first arrived in New England in 1614 when John Smith sailed up the coast on an exploratory voyage, but New England Coffee Houses took a bit longer to arrive.
+Coffee probably first arrived in New England in 1614 when John Smith sailed up the coast on an exploratory voyage.
+New England coffee houses took a bit longer to arrive.

-The coffee bean was first cultivated in Ethiopia and started out as primarily a drink of the Muslim world.
+The coffee bean, first cultivated in Ethiopia, started out as primarily a drink of the Muslim world.
 The intrepid Smith encountered it during his time in Turkey and helped spread the word.
 The drink gained popularity across Europe in the early 1600s.
 By 1652 the brew had moved out of the kitchens of England, where beans were mashed with mortar and pestle, and into coffee houses.
 Over the next 20 years, they would number more than 3,000 in England.

-In America, Dorothy Jones, an immigrant from Wales, was in need of a way to make a living.
+In America, Dorothy Jones, who immigrated to Boston from Wales, needed a way to make a living.
 There is no record of coffee coming over to New England on the Mayflower, but the ship did bring a mortar and pestle that would have been used to make coffee powder.

 Coffee was one of many of the drinks a patron at an early colonial tavern could purchase, along with wines, ciders, and chocolate.
-But colonists were eager to adopt the popular trends of their home country and England was mad for coffee houses.
+But colonists eagerly adopted the popular trends of their home country, and England was mad for coffee houses.

 So in 1670, Jones received a license from the government announcing her new venture: “Mrs. Dorothy Jones, the wife of Mr. Morgan Jones, is approved of to keepe a house of publique Entertainment for the selling of Coffee & Chochaletto.”